Jane4747/DTI-BERT/README.md

 # DTI-BERT
+A tool for identifying the drug-target interaction in cellular networking.
-The original website: http://www.jci-bioinfo.cn/dtibert has been closed due to our website domain name is changed.
+The original website: https://bioinfo.jcu.edu.cn/dtibert  is under maintenance.
 We are therefore resubmitting a new website: http://121.36.221.79/dtibert/, so sorry for the inconvenience caused.
 The “DTI-BERT” predictor has four modules  feature engineering, feature extraction, optimization, and decision-making.

 About feature engineering module